msh9/codinginthetrenches.com/content/2013/engineering-priorities.rst

 ---

 Summary
-    A (really) short post on the priorities of hobby projects, 1st draft projects and what priorities should be for final production grade applications.
+    A (really) short post on the priorities of hobby projects, 1st draft projects, final production grade applications.

 ----